Spin-orbit pumping

-Comparing \cref{fig:mag}~a) to \cref{fig:mag}~c) and e) shows the effect of decreasing the inelastic relaxation and increasing the Rashba coupling, respectively.
+Comparing \cref{fig:mag}~(a) to \cref{fig:mag}~(c) and (e) shows the effect of decreasing the inelastic relaxation and increasing the Rashba coupling, respectively.
 In both cases the ratio between the spin generation from SOC and the inelastic spin relaxation is increased.
 As a result, the magnetization along the $z$-axis is increased.
 From \cref{eq:bcRot} we see $\abs{\partial m_{ry}/\partial z}$ gets smaller at the boundaries when $m_z$ is larger.
-This is reflected in the smaller $y$-component in \cref{fig:mag}~c) and e).
-Finally, unlike \cref{fig:mag}~c), \cref{fig:mag}~e) has a more rapid oscillation in $m_z$ and $m_{ry}$.
-This is expected since increasing $\alpha$ not only increases the spin-generation, but also the spin-precession associated with SOC.
+This is reflected in the smaller $y$-component in \cref{fig:mag}~(c) and (e).
+Finally, unlike \cref{fig:mag}~(c), \cref{fig:mag}~(e) has more rapid oscillations in $m_z$ and $m_{ry}$.
+This is expected since increasing $\alpha$ not only increases the spin generation, but also the spin precession associated with SOC.

 From \cref{fig:mag,fig:2d} we see that the rotating electric field can produce a spin-voltage of tens of microvolt with the parameters used here.
 This is our main result and shows that spin-orbit pumping is be capable of producing a measurable magnetization.
-We propose that the SO pumping effect can be understood in terms of normal spin pumping from the effective magnetic fields in the reference frames of the moving charge carriers.
-Consider a particle with velocity $\v v = (v_x, v_y, v_z)$ moving in the electric field $\v E = E(\cos(\omega T), \sin(\omega T), 0)$.
+We propose that the SO pumping effect can be understood in terms of normal spin pumping from the effective magnetic field in the reference frames of the moving charge carriers.
+Consider a particle with velocity $\v v = (v_x, v_y, v_z)$ moving in the effective electric field $\v E = E(\cos(\omega T), \sin(\omega T), 0)$.
 The effective magnetic field is obtained via a Lorentz-transformation: